jacksonh/manos/docs/installation.md

 Manos's requires Mono 2.8 or higher.
 Mono is available from <http://mono-project.com/>

-Mano's also requires the managed libev library and the libev-sharp wrapper.
-Libev should be available in a packages format, libev-sharp needs to be downloaded and compiled from source.
+Mano's also requires the unmanaged libev library.
+Libev should be available in a packages format from your distro or homebrew for OS X users.

 Libev can be found here: <http://software.schmorp.de/pkg/libev.html>

-libev-sharp can be found here: <http://github.com/jacksonh/libev-sharp>

 Files
 -----